JadeFerguson/ResidentEvilInventoryApp/README.md

 # Resident Evil Inventory App
-Welcome to Raccon city, well actually a window version of Resident Evil.
-In this windows app a user can pick different items from different categories to their inventory.
+Welcome to Raccon city, well actually a windows version of Resident Evil.
+In this windows app a user can pick different items from different categories add add them to their inventory.
 So have some fun adding to your inventory and dont let a zombie bite you.

 ## Getting Started